lorempipsum/sandroid_dreams/src/markdown-pages/PlotterBjork.md

           step = round(random(3, 6));
       }
         ```
-    3. If the pixels are not in the middle, draw the pixel only 5% of the time, and choose a large step value so we can skip over empty parts.
+    3. If the pixels are not in the middle, draw the pixel only 5% of the time, and choose a large step value, so we can skip over empty parts.
         ```
          else {
           step = int(random(5, 15));